How to Plant, Grow, and Care for Sichuan Peppers

 All About The Sichuan Pepper Plant

-Szechuan pepper is a member of the global genus Zanthoxylum, which includes rue and citrus trees – of which Szechuan is closely related.
+Szechuan pepper is a member of the global genus Zanthoxylum, which includes rue and citrus trees, to which Szechuan is closely related.
 The common names Szechuan pepper, Szechwan pepper, Chinese pepper, Chinese prickly ash, mala pepper, and Timut pepper refer to multiple species.
 Differences in spelling Sichuan (Szechuan or Szechwan) are due to the Americanization of the name of the region where the pepper originated.

-The Szechuan province is where Szechuan pepper plants were first cultivated in the 1st century CE.
+The Szechuan province is where Szechuan pepper plants were first cultivated in the first century CE.
 At the time, this Chinese cuisine was not spicy.
 In fact, Sichuan peppercorns aren’t technically spicy.
-Instead, they’re strangely numbing and have an anesthetic feeling that mitigates the spiciness of hot chili peppers – although that wasn’t their initial purpose.
-It wasn’t until the 4th century CE that hotter dishes became common in the Szechuan region.
+Instead, they’re strangely numbing and have an anesthetic quality that mitigates the spiciness of hot chili peppers, although that wasn’t their initial purpose.
+It wasn’t until the fourth century CE that hotter dishes became common in the Szechuan region.

-The Szechuan pepper tree is a spiky bush that grows between 8 and 15 feet tall.
-Each branch has alternating sets of thorns and 5 to 9 pairs of compound leaves that slightly resemble a fern.
+The Szechuan pepper tree is a spiky bush that grows between eight and 15 feet tall.
+Each branch has alternating sets of thorns and five to nine pairs of compound leaves that slightly resemble a fern.
 Leaves emerge in early spring.
-In April and May, young flowers of Szechuan pepper trees bloom with either male or female parts.
-The male tree’s purpose is to pollinate the female tree in early summer, therefore the Szechuan pepper forms solely on female trees.
+In April and May, young flowers bloom with either male or female parts.
+The male tree’s purpose is to pollinate the female tree in early summer, so Szechuan peppers form solely on female trees.

-Male blooms are tiny, resembling small elderflower florets, with yellow-green petals.
-The Sichuan pepper tree can be hand-pollinated, but benefits from visits by insect pollinators.
+Male blooms are tiny, resembling small elderflower florets with yellow-green petals.
+The Sichuan pepper tree can be hand-pollinated but benefits from visits by insect pollinators.
 A green Sichuan pepper forms with successful pollination.
-In early autumn they turn bright red and burst open releasing Sichuan peppercorns, which are little black seeds.
-It’s at this time, leaves fall from the tree in preparation for winter dormancy.
+In early autumn, the peppers turn bright red and burst open, releasing Sichuan peppercorns, which are little black seeds.
+At this time, leaves fall from the tree in preparation for winter dormancy.

-The flower, pepper, leaves, and shoots are consumed.
-Corns are used in a Chinese five spice powder mix along with ground star anise, cinnamon stick, fennel seed, and clove.
+The flower, pepper, leaves, and shoots are all consumed.
+The corns are used in Chinese five spice powder along with ground star anise, cinnamon stick, fennel seed, and clove.
 Alternative forms of Chinese five spice include white pepper instead of Szechuan pepper.
 Sichuan pepper oil is common in dipping sauces.
-The leaves are made into a citrusy pesto-like paste, grilled with shoots and fish, or put into soups.
-The peppercorns have the best numbing sensation when they are subject to gentle toasting and grinding into a spice powder or flavored salt.
+The leaves are made into a citrusy pesto-like paste, grilled with shoots and fish, or added to soups.
+The peppercorns deliver the best numbing sensation when gently toasted and ground into a spice powder or flavored salt.
 Szechuan cooking is known around the world.

 The peppercorns were banned from the US along with other members of the citrus family from 1968 to 2005 because of problems with citrus canker.
 This bacterial disease attacks citrus trees and can wipe out an orchard in a short time.
 While the ban lasted decades, it was only loosely enforced until 2002.
 The ban was eventually lifted in 2007, and today people can order peppercorns to be shipped worldwide.